 Based on an integrated curriculum for leaders in PK-12, post-secondary, and nonprofit educational settings, this degree is delivered in cohort format with both face-to-face and Web-enhanced instruction.
 Students take courses during summer sessions at MU’s campus in Columbia, as well as fall and spring courses at a regional partner university.
 It consists of 34 hours of course work and 12 hours of dissertation.

 Potential students must have a master’s degree and relevant leadership experience.
-New cohorts of students are admitted every two years, and more than 80 percent of candidates graduate with an average time of just over four years.
+New cohorts of students are admitted every 2 years.
+Our program completion rate is just over 88% and on average our students finish in less than 5 years.

 The emphasis of the educational doctorate program is on developing effective, thoughtful and reflective practitioners who are competent in identifying and solving complex problems of practice in educational settings.
 As a program dedicated to the development of these scholarly practitioners, graduates will know: